Influencer Marketing in 2022: Here's How to Grow With Social Media

 Brand Awareness

-Brand Awareness Campaigns work best when your goal is to introduce a new product when you’re rebranding when you’re trying to present a value prop to interrupt someone’s intention to keep buying their regular brand.
+Brand Awareness Campaigns work best when your goal is to introduce a new product, when you’re rebranding, OR when you’re trying to present a value prop that would interrupt someone’s current purchase behavior (like trying to get someone to cancel their dog food auto-ship and switch to your cleaner, more nutritious dog food).

 Host Giveaways